railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

       * Warehouse Bordeaux

-Open ERP will then deliver the goods from the warehouse that has the ordered product in stock.
-When products are available in several warehouses, Open ERP will select the nearest warehouse.
-To formalize the notion of distance between warehouses you should use the geographic co-ordinates (X, Y, Z) of the different stores to enable Open ERP to search for the nearest goods.
+OpenERP will then deliver the goods from the warehouse that has the ordered product in stock.
+When products are available in several warehouses, OpenERP will select the nearest warehouse.
+To formalize the notion of distance between warehouses you should use the geographic co-ordinates (X, Y, Z) of the different stores to enable OpenERP to search for the nearest goods.

 The same co-ordinates could also be used to structure the shelves, aisles and interior rooms in a warehouse.